solyarisoftware/Highlight.vim/README.md

 Highlight vim plugin to set a background color to span of texts.

-Sometime you need to highlight words, sentences or any character spans in your text file, with a nice background color thepoint out keywords, labels, etc.
+Sometime you need to highlight words, sentences or any character spans in your text file, with a nice background color to point out keywords, labels, etc.

 I personally have this need
-- when analysing any text, with the aim to select verbs, nouns, speacial keywords, having a nice visual overview of different kind of info
+- when analyzing any text, with the aim to select verbs, nouns, special keywords, having a nice visual overview of different kind of info
 - when annotating intents and entities in "conversational AI" / chatbot tools, like beloved [RASA](www.rasa.com)
-- when programming in a standard programming language (nodeJs, Python) to put in evidence functions, variables, etc.
+- when programming in a standard programming language (NodeJs, Python) to put in evidence functions, variables, etc.

-BTW, The original (open) points rised from my vi stackexchange questions:
+BTW, The original (open) points raised from my vi stackexchange questions:

 - [Vim editor entities tagging/annotation tool](https://vi.stackexchange.com/questions/34821/vim-editor-entities-tagging-annotation-tool)
 - [How to replace selected text T with some function(T), using a keyboard shortcut?](https://vi.stackexchange.com/questions/34823/how-to-replace-selected-text-t-with-some-functiont-using-a-keyboard-shortcut/34824#34824)